-(H) Interviewed HR staff confirmed that the facility will provide information on employment hired and released dates and other basic information; however, they are prohibited for giving detail information on employee substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer who may request this information.
+(H) Interviewed HR staff confirmed that the facility will provide information on employment, such as hired and released dates and other basic information; however, they are prohibited for giving detailed information on employee substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer who may request this information.

-- A review of the staff files and interview with the HR staff confirms that background clearances are place in the employee files. - Interview with Facility Human Resource Staff confirmed a hiring process that is comprehensive and through.
-The facility performs criminal record background checks on all newly hired employees and contractor during the clearance process. - Interview with a staff member for the MTC indicated that Ohio performs criminal record background checks on all newly hired employees and contractor during the clearance process.
+- A review of the staff files and interview with the HR staff confirms that background clearances are placed in the employee files.
+The HR staff provided a list of all criminal background clearance dates. - Interview with Facility Human Resource staff confirmed a hiring process that is comprehensive and thorough.
+TDCJ performs criminal record background checks on all newly hired employees and contractors during the clearance process through the agency. - Interview with a staff member for the MTC indicated that TDCJ performs criminal record background checks on all newly hired employees and contractors during the clearance process.
 This is done regardless of whether they may have contact with offenders.
-The employee's information is entered into the system, and a response is sent back by Ohio.
+The employee's information is entered into the NCIC/TCIC database, and a response is sent back by BSJ.
 The MTC also immediately provides an automatic notification to the agency through e-mail if any criminal charges are brought against any employee or contractor during their employment.
 Additionally, the agency performs warrant searches during the employee's birth month and six months after their birth month.
-The disciplinary record all employees considered for promotion is reviewed at the time of consideration. - Interview with Facility Human Resource Staff indicated that when a former employee applies for work at another facility, upon request from that facility that they would provide requested information as long as it does not violate policies or laws.
+The disciplinary record of all employees considered for promotion is reviewed at the time of consideration. - Interview with Facility Human Resource staff indicated that when a former employee applies for work at another facility, upon request from that facility, they would provide requested information as long as it does not violate policies or laws.